Sonic deception: Tactic

 Sonic deception is defined as the generation, use, and distribution of sounds, which could include actual recordings and artificially generated noise that are blended to produce a sonic experience on the battlefield.
 The effect could lead to the confusion or distraction of the enemy.
 As a deception strategy, it can also be used to mislead the target.

 The integration of sonic deception into larger battlefield tactics involves not only the access and use of recorded sounds and noises.
 These materials are used with actual equipment or personnel so that it is convincing to the enemy force.
 For instance, if the goal is to deceive the enemy into thinking that a sonic deception is an M1 Abrams platoon, an actual M1 tank must previously be seen driving around the area.
 It is assumed that the less effective visual observation is on the part of the target, the more effective the projection of the deception is.
 It is explained that the deception is more effective when employed "to confirm, in the mind of the enemy commander, the information which he already has received as a result of visual deception".

 The deception must also be compatible with its environs.
 The sound of tanks, for instance, is not going to be believable in a dense swamp.

 History

 Antiquity

-Examples of sonic deception during the ancient times included the Biblical story of Gideon's assault of the Midianites.
+Examples of sonic deception during the ancient times included the Biblical story of Gideon's assault of the Midianites (Book of Judges).
 The attack was carried out at night to hide his almost nonexistent force.
 He also ordered his soldiers to blow extra battle trumpets, each simulating one unit so that it sounded as if his army was heavily reinforced.
 The clash of sound and light sent the Midianites into a frenzy, hampering their capability to respond.